kcmvp/archunit/README.md

 *   `NameShould`: Asserts that the names of the selected objects match a given predicate.
 *   `NameShouldNot`: Asserts that the names of the selected objects do not match a given predicate.

-## API Reference

-For a complete API reference, see the [GoDoc](https://pkg.go.dev/github.com/kcmvp/archunit).

 ## Contributing